 Brennivín is an unsweetened Schnapps that is made from potato mash and seasoned with caraway, cumin, and angelica.
 Brennivín has a very distinct taste and is normally 80 proof.

-Many would claim this Icelandic vodka is the best in the world.
+Many locals would claim this Icelandic vodka is the best in the world.
 The water used to make Reyka comes from a 4,000-year-old lava field.
 You will taste a smooth warmth with just a touch of vanilla flavoring.
-This vodka is brewed in one of the coldest places on Earth.
+This vodka is unique because it is brewed in one of the coldest places on Earth.

 Fjallagrasa Moss Schnapps

-Yes, this drink is actually made from ocean moss that is soaked in an alcoholic solution, this schnapps is all natural and no artificial ingredients are added.
-This drink has been used medicinally for years.
-If you have a cough from the cold Iceland conditions this is one of the alcoholic beverages in Iceland that will help you.
+Made from an ocean moss that is soaked in an alcoholic solution, this schnapps is all natural and no artificial ingredients are added.
+This drink has been used medicinally for years, so if you have a cough, this is one of the alcoholic beverages in Iceland that might make you feel better.

 From 1915 until March 1, 1989, now celebrated locally as Beer Day, beer was illegal in Iceland.
-Things have changed and Viking Gold beer is the favorite of both locals and tourists alike.
+Things have changed and now and Viking Gold beer is the favorite of both locals and tourists alike.
 It is a strong lager beer, with a light gold color and known for its caramel and coffee-like flavor notes.

 Because of the ban on beer for so many years, Icelanders came up with a plan; they took the legal, low alcohol content Pilsner beer and mixed vodka with it.
-The name of the drink is bjórlíki and is still favored in the Iceland countryside.
+The name of the drink is bjórlíki and is still a favorite drink among Icelanders, especially in the countryside.

-This is a very popular drink in Iceland because it is based on a specific brand of licorice and has the same flavor as the alcohol.
-When children bypass the candy stage, they go to the Opal.
-It's said to taste like Vick's cough drops, which may not be appetizing to some.
+This is a very popular drink in Iceland because it is based on a specific brand of licorice and has the same flavor.
+When children bypass the candy stage, they go to straight to Ópal.
+Many non-locals claim that it tastes like cough medicine, so it's definitely not appealing to everyone.

-Some skip the schnapps and vodka aren't for you, you might like to try the Icelandic gin. Ísafold Gin is a slightly dry gin with a smooth taste that goes down easy.
+If schnapps and vodka aren't for you, you might like to try the Icelandic gin. Ísafold Gin is a slightly dry gin with a smooth taste that goes down easy.
 The bottle is nothing fancy, but the taste is classic and consistent.